Beef

 Calving Intervals and Small Herds

-Calving intervals are one of many key performance indicators (KPIs) that can be used in any suckler herd to assess how a herd is performing.
-Some consideration is needed when applying these to small herds.
-Calving intervals now have implications for support payments for all herd sizes.
-This short guide explains what a calving interval…
+Calving Intervals are one of many Key Performance Indicators (KPIs) that can be used in any suckler herd to assess how a herd is performing.
+Although some consideration is needed when applying these to small herds (see Performance Targets for Small Herds).
+Calving Intervals now have implications for support payments for all herd sizes.
+This…

 Business and Policy June 2025 – Beef